 The well man exam includes a testicular and prostate exam (as needed) as well as the basic physical.

 The well child exam includes an eye exam along with the standard physical.

 Pre-Employment physicals are typically ordered by your employer and may involve a drug screen.
-Many employers have paperwork for you to bring in, but we do provide paperwork for those that do not.
-The physical mainly consists of the information required on the paperwork and varies from employer to employer.
+Many employers have paperwork for you to bring in, but we do provide documentation for those that do not.
+The physical mainly consists of the information required on the documentation and varies from employer to employer.

 DOT Certified physicals are for Class A, B, and C Commercial drivers licenses.
 These physicals are required at least every 2 years or sooner depending upon what is determined by the Certified Medical Examiner.
 We have a Certified Medical Examiner on staff to provide these exams in compliance with the Federal Motor Carrier Safety Administration (FMCSA).
 The documentation for these physicals will be provided by the office, so you will need to arrive early to fill out the required pages.

 The Welcome to Medicare Exam is required for all patients that are new to Medicare.
 This is a one time physical.
 After that, we offer the Medicare Annual physical that is done 1 year after your Welcome to Medicare Exam.
 This is also a one time physical.
 The following year you will start getting the Medicare Subsequent physical on a yearly basis.

 This is a standard yearly physical.
 It does not include a PAP, breast, pelvic, or testicular exam.

 The Sports physical is typically ordered by a school or other athletic facility.
-Paperwork is usually provided by your coach but is on hand at the office as well.
+Documentation is usually provided by your coach but is on hand at the office as well.

 We offer provider recommended referrals to specialists that can meet your needs.